ColinAllenDev/KrakenNetworkEngine/README.md

-# KrakenNetworkEngine
+# Kraken Networking Engine
-Custom Unity Client and Server written in C# and .NET
+Kraken is a custom .NET Server written for Unity.